-88.(1) When the court convicts a person of an offence contemplated in section 87(1), it may -

-(a) at the written request of the Municipality, summarily enquire into and determine the monetary value of any advantage which that person may have gained as a result of that offence; and

-(b) in addition to the fine or imprisonment contemplated in section 87(2), order an award of damages, compensation or a fine not exceeding the monetary value of any advantage which that person may have gained as a result of that offence.

-(2) The court may sentence a person who fails to pay a fine imposed under this section to imprisonment for a period not exceeding one year.
+- 95.(1) When the court convicts a person of an offence contemplated in section 94(1), it may- - (a) at the written request of the Municipality, summarily enquire into and determine the monetary value of any advantage which that person may have gained as a result of that offence; and - (b) in addition to the fine or imprisonment contemplated in section 94(2), order an award of damages, compensation or a fine not exceeding the monetary value of any advantage which that person may have gained as a result of that offence. - (2) The court may sentence a person who fails to pay a fine imposed under this section to imprisonment for a period not exceeding one year.

-Reduction or disconnection of engineering services to prevent the continuation of activity that constitutes an offence
+Reduction or disconnection of engineering services to prevent the continuation of activity that constitutes

-89.(1) The Municipality must obtain a court order contemplated before it reduces or disconnects engineering services to prevent the continuation of an activity that constitutes an offence contemplated section 87(1)(a)-(d).
+- 96.(1) The Municipality must obtain a court order before it reduces or disconnects engineering services to prevent the continuation of an activity that constitutes an offence contemplated section 94(1)(a)-(d). - (2) If the Municipality is not the service provider for an engineering service, the court may order the service provider responsible for it to reduce or disconnect the service.

-(2) The Municipality may reduce or disconnect engineering services to prevent the continuation of an activity that constitutes an offence contemplated in section 87(1)(a)-(d) without a court order contemplated, if irreparable harm will be caused by the illegal activity to land, a building, a structure or the environment.

-(3) The Municipality must obtain a court order as soon as possible, after it reduced or disconnected engineering services to prevent irreparable harm to land, a building, a structure or the environment as contemplated in subsection (2).

-(4) The Municipality may not disconnect engineering services to prevent the continuation of an activity that constitutes an offence contemplated in section 87(1)(a)-(d), if the land is also used for a lawful activity and it is not possible to disconnect the engineering services serving the unlawful activity without also disconnecting the engineering services serving the lawful activity.

-(5) The Municipality may disconnect engineering services to prevent the continuation of an activity that constitutes an offence contemplated in section 87(1)(a)-(d), even if payment for the engineering service is not in arrears.

-(6) The right of the Municipality to reduce or disconnect water to prevent the continuation of an activity that constitutes an offence contemplated in section 87(1)(a)-(d) must be regarded as a condition under which water services are provided contemplated in section 21(2)(b)(ii) of the Water Services Act, 1997, (Act No. 108 of 1997).

-(7) For the purposes of section 21(5) of the Electricity Regulation Act, 2006 (Act No. 4 of 2006), the use of electricity for an activity that constitutes an offence contemplated in section 87(1)(a)-(d) must be regarded as dishonouring by a customer of the agreement with the licensee.
+- (3) The Municipality may reduce or disconnect engineering services to prevent the continuation of an activity that constitutes an offence contemplated in section 94(1)(a)-(d) without a court order, if irreparable harm will be caused by the illegal activity to land, a building, a structure or the environment. - (4) The Municipality must obtain a court order as soon as possible, after it reduced or disconnected engineering services to prevent irreparable harm to land, a building, a structure or the environment as contemplated in subsection (3). - (5) The Municipality may not disconnect engineering services to prevent the continuation of an activity that constitutes an offence contemplated in section 94(1)(a)-(d), if the land is also used for a lawful activity and it is not possible to disconnect the engineering services serving the unlawful activity without also disconnecting the engineering services serving the lawful activity. - (6) The Municipality may disconnect engineering services to prevent the continuation of an activity that constitutes an offence contemplated in section 94(1)(a)-(d), even if payment for the engineering service is not in arrears. - (7) The right of the Municipality to reduce or disconnect water to prevent the continuation of an activity that constitutes an offence contemplated in section 94(1)(a)-(d) must be regarded as a condition under which water services are provided contemplated in section 21(2)(b)(ii) of the Water Services Act, 1997, (Act No. 108 of 1997). - (8) For the purposes of section 21(5) of the Electricity Regulation Act, 2006 (Act No. 4 of 2006), the use of electricity for an activity that constitutes an offence contemplated in section 94(1)(a)-(d) must be regarded as dishonouring by a customer of the agreement with the licensee.